This replaces all previous updates.

 Some meetings by audio-visual link, telephone or on the papers

 The Authority may carry out investigations of some matters by telephone or audio-visual link or by considering written evidence and written submissions only.

 For in-person investigation meetings

 The Authority is committed to keeping parties, representatives and witnesses safe during in-person investigation meetings.

-Any additional guidance specific to traffic lights Red or Orange will be issued to parties and representatives in advance of investigation meetings.
+Any additional guidance in response to COVID-19 may be issued to parties and representatives in advance of investigation meetings.

 Lodging new applications

 Parties and representatives are encouraged to lodge new applications to the Authority online or as an attachment to an email.

 Contacting Authority offices